mines-researchcomputing/mines-researchcomputing.github.io/source/pages/visualization_guides/jupyter-lab-startup.md

 ## Advanced Startup of a Jupyter Lab Server

 Starting a Jupyter Lab and leave it running to connect to later or in case you lose connection.
-Requires using the “nohup” command when starting the Jupyter Lab Server, and will need to be monitored to not accidentally leave jobs running.
+Requires using the `nohup` command when starting the Jupyter Lab Server, and will need to be monitored to not accidentally leave jobs running.